 When economic theories have been used to try to help the inhabitants of poor countries, often the results have been as disastrous as the efforts of doctors in the seventeenth and eighteenth centuries, who frequently killed their patients or did them more harm than good because of their ignorance and mistaken conceptions about the operations of the human body and the true causes of diseases.
 But now, following the significant advances that have been made in medicine and the understanding of diseases, doctors who go to poor countries are able to help the people who live there, which shows that their theories and understanding of the way the human body works are mostly correct.
 On the other hand, economists have failed to help these people, which shows that their theories are wrong, or at least not globally valid.
-But in spite of their innumerable failures, the great majority of economists refuse to draw the simple logical conclusion from their failures about their cherished theories, namely that they are wrong, or at least limited in their applicability to the countries where they were developed and others like them.
+But in spite of their innumerable failures, the great majority of economists refuse to draw the simple logical conclusion from these many failures about their cherished theories, namely that they are wrong, or at least limited in their applicability to the countries where they were developed and others like them.

 The model of Western capitalism, which is an extremely complex norm with a very large number of interconnected models of behaviour, has been successfully imitated by some non-Western countries, notably in Asia.
 But this fact should not mislead people into believing that it can easily be implemented in all countries where the inhabitants live in poverty and want.
 Well-intentioned individuals or groups have also made the common mistake of taking one or several parts of this norm – elements like education, factories, basic health care, and a low birth rate – and assumed that if these elements are established in poor countries, then the other parts or features will inevitably follow, thus ensuring an increase in economic prosperity.
 But this piecemeal approach does not work, as has clearly been demonstrated by the many failed attempts by governments, whether national or foreign, and other organizations, to help the inhabitants of poor countries.
 Economists, imitating the successful method used in science, have isolated and identified various factors which contribute to economic success in the norm of Western capitalism, and then try to implement these factors individually, not realizing that, although this approach may work in physics, chemistry, and to a lesser degree in medicine, it is much less successful when applied to human behaviour.
-This is like supposing that wearing a white lab coat will make a person a researcher or scientist, or using the same equipment or wearing the same clothes as one’s sporting hero will transform one into a professional athlete.
+This is like supposing that wearing a white lab coat will make a person a researcher or scientist, or using the same equipment or wearing the same clothes as one’s sporting heroes will transform one into a professional athlete.
 For example, factories are only one element in a very complex system that produces wealth.
 What is missing are the models of behaviour that are practised by the inhabitants of wealthy countries, which are harder to export and establish in poor countries where they do not exist.
 To single out this one or other element fails to consider the totality of interconnected factors that lead to economic success.

 Following the collapse of communism, the attempt to introduce free-market capitalism in the former communist countries of Eastern Europe was like trying to make the inhabitants cease speaking their native language and instead speak a foreign language.
 The result was, predictably, chaotic, grossly incomplete, and not at all what the economists predicted or expected.
 Those who advocate such sudden and radical changes in the behaviour of the inhabitants of a country or region do not realize the great harm they may do to those people by their well-intentioned but erroneous assumptions and beliefs.

-In poor or former communist countries, the application of capitalist economic models, far from producing prosperity, in many cases produced the opposite or led to foolish and expensive projects that did little or no good for the inhabitants because the economists who implemented them did not understand that their theories were based on the study of models of behaviour that exist in capitalist countries but are not practised everywhere.
+In poor or former communist countries, the application of capitalist economic models, far from producing prosperity, have in many cases produced the opposite, or led to foolish and expensive projects that did little or no good for the inhabitants because the economists who implemented them did not understand that their theories were based on the study of models of behaviour that exist in capitalist countries but are not practised everywhere.
 They would have been more honest had they asked themselves, “How can we get these people to behave like wealthy Westerners?” – for then they would have realized the difficulty of their task and what they were actually trying to accomplish.
 Although their aims were no doubt salutary, it is the age-old story of the members of one culture trying to impose their ways on the members of a different culture.

 Between 1978 and 1984, the Asian Development Bank spent $24 million to improve agriculture on the island of Bali.
 The target for improvement was an ancient agricultural system organized around 173 village cooperatives linked by a network of temples operated by “water priests” working in service to the water goddess, Dewi Danu, a deity seldom included in the heavenly pantheon of development economists.
 Not surprisingly, the new plan called for large capital investment to build dams and canals, and to purchase pesticides and fertilizers.
 The plan also included efforts to make idle resources, both the Balinese and their land, productive year-round.
 Old practices of fallowing were ended, along with community celebrations and rituals.
 The results were remarkable but inconvenient: yields declined, pests proliferated, and the village society began to unravel.
 On later examination, it turns out that the priests’ role in the religion of Agama Tirtha was that of ecological master planners whose task it was to keep a finely tuned system operating productively.
 Western development experts dismantled a system that had worked well for more than a millennium and replaced it with something that did not work at all.
 The priests have reportedly resumed control.

 In an integrated economy, building large-scale projects like an aluminum smelter or hydro-electric dam make sense, for they are built as they are needed and therefore take their place in the economy and contribute to increasing total output.
-But doing so in poor countries doesn’t make sense, where the accompanying models and industries are lacking, for this is no different from trying to imitate certain traits of individuals that we admire, such as the way they dress or talk, and supposing that this will result in our becoming like them in other aspects.
+But doing so in poor countries doesn’t make sense, where the accompanying models and industries are lacking, for this is no different from trying to imitate certain traits of individuals that we admire, such as the way they dress or talk, or the diet they eat, and supposing that this will result in our becoming like them in other aspects.

-Although the following excerpts are anecdotal, they illustrate my point that the models of behaviour that exist in poor countries are usually very different from the models that exist in wealthy industrialized countries:
+Although the following excerpts are anecdotal, they illustrate my point that the dominant models of behaviour that exist in poor countries are usually very different from the models that exist in wealthy industrialized countries: